 The Las Gallinas Valley Sanitary District Non-Marching Band was formed in 1957 by Joseph Curatilo, Director of Music for the Dixie School District, and 6 other residents of San Rafael.
 Their common denominator was the connection of their homes to the same sewer district.
 One member was handicapped and unable to march so the band used a flatbed truck for parades and still does.
 Two of the original members still play regularly.

 The "Sewer Band," as they're affectionately know here in Marin, performs throughout the year, but the highlight of their season is their free Annual Concert that they present every year on the 3rd Tuesday in May at the Veterans Auditorium in San Rafael.

 The Band also performs during the year at such events as the Marin County Fair, the San Rafael Farmer's Market, the Golden Gate Park Band Festival, Corte Madera's Piccolo Pavilion and various holiday parades.
 They've even been seen entertaining the commuters on the Larkspur Ferry!
-There is no charge to the organizations, but any gratuities, in addition to corporate and private donations, help the band in the rental of the Veterans Auditorium to present the free annual concert.
+There is no charge to the organizations, but any gratuities, in addition to corporate and private donations, help the band in the rental of the Marin Center Veterans' Auditorium to present the free annual concert.
 Present cost of the concert approaches $10,000.